1-877-929-7245

 Uncover Lima, Peru's colorful and historic capital, and the shimmering 'White City' of Arequipa before heading high into the Andes to admire the breathtaking Colca Canyon, where majestic condors soar.

-Sail to the reed islands of Lake Titicaca, home to welcoming Indigenous peoples, and unwind on a scenic rail journey to Cusco on board the Titicaca Train.
+Sail to the reed islands of Lake Titicaca, home to welcoming indigenous peoples, and unwind on a scenic rail journey to Cusco on board the Titicaca Train.
 Marvel at the lost cities and spectacular temples of the Inca's Sacred Valley.

 Unforgettable Experiences

-Viewing condors in the spectacular Colca Canyon
+View condors in the spectacular Colca Canyon

-Viewing condors in the spectacular Colca Canyon
+View condors in the spectacular Colca Canyon

 Admire magnificent Andean condors as they soar majestically above the stunning Colca Canyon – the world’s second deepest canyon.
-Bask in astonishing vistas of the jaw-dropping ravine and learn about the culture of Indigenous people.
+Bask in astonishing vistas of the jaw-dropping ravine and learn about the culture of indigenous people.

-Touring Peru’s picturesque towns and cities
+Tour Peru’s picturesque towns and cities

-Touring Peru’s picturesque towns and cities
+Tour Peru’s picturesque towns and cities

 On sightseeing tours led by knowledgeable local guides, learn about Lima’s colonial history, Arequipa’s beautiful Santa Catalina Monastery, the ancient Incan capital of Cusco, and the spiritual Andean town of Pisac.

-Cruising to the unique islands of Lake Titicaca
+Cruise to the unique islands of Lake Titicaca

-Cruising to the unique islands of Lake Titicaca
+Cruise to the unique islands of Lake Titicaca

 Visit the floating Uros Islands constructed of reeds that are also used to build boats and houses.
 From here, sail on to UNESCO-listed Taquile to view colorful crafts and enjoy a traditional lunch.

-Exploring the Sacred Valley of the Incas
+Explore the Sacred Valley of the Incas

-Exploring the Sacred Valley of the Incas
+Explore the Sacred Valley of the Incas

 From Machu Picchu in the north to Pisac in the south, the Urubamba River shelters many cherished Incan temples and cities.
 Uncover the most remarkable on visits to characterful Ollantaytambo and charming Chinchero.